Rounders (film): Cast

-† Turturro's character was based on underground poker player Joel "Bagels" Rosenberg

 Production

-Principal photography for Rounders began in December 1997; it took place mostly in New York City.
-Exceptions include the law school scenes (filmed at Rutgers School of Law-Newark) and the State Trooper poker game and parking lot scenes (filmed at the B.P.O Elks Lodge in Ridgefield Park, New Jersey).
+Principal photography for Rounders began in December 1997.
+The start of the film's shooting coincided with the release of Damon's critically acclaimed film Good Will Hunting, which was released in December 1997 by Miramax, the same studio which would distribute Rounders.
+Shooting took place mostly in New York City.
+Exceptions include the law school scenes (filmed at Rutgers School of Law-Newark) and the state trooper poker game and parking lot scenes (filmed at the B.P.O Elks Lodge in Ridgefield Park, New Jersey).

+Soundtrack

+The soundtrack features the song "Baby, I'm a Big Star Now" by Counting Crows.
+The song plays during the end credits, and appeared as a bonus track in the UK version of the album Saturday Nights & Sunday Mornings.

 Reception

 Box office

 Rounders was released on September 11, 1998, in 2,176 theaters and grossed $8.5 million during its opening weekend.
 It went on to make $22.9 million domestically.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 65% based on 81 reviews, with an average score of 6.20/10.
+On Rotten Tomatoes, the film has an approval rating of 64% based on 80 reviews, with an average score of 6.2/10.
 The site's critical consensus reads: "Richly atmospheric and colorful performances contributed to the movie's entertainment value."
-Metacritic gives the film a weighted average score of 54 out of 100 based on 32 reviews, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.
+Metacritic gives the film a weighted average score of 53 out of 100 based on 32 reviews, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four and wrote: "Rounders sometimes has a noir look but it never has a noir feel, because it's not about losers (or at least it doesn't admit it is).
 It's essentially a sports picture, in which the talented hero wins, loses, faces disaster, and then is paired off one last time against the champ."
 In her review for The New York Times, Janet Maslin wrote: "Though John Dahl's Rounders finally adds up to less than meets the eye, what does meet the eye (and ear) is mischievously entertaining."
 USA Today gave the film three out of four stars and wrote: "The card playing is well-staged, and even those who don't know a Texas hold-'em ('the Cadillac of poker') from a Texas hoedown will get a vicarious charge out of the action."
 Entertainment Weekly gave the film a "B" rating and Owen Gleiberman wrote, "Norton, cast in what might have once been the Sean Penn role (hideous shirts, screw-you attitude), gives Worm a shifty, amphetamine soul and a pleasing alacrity ...
 Norton's performance never really goes anywhere, but that's okay, since the story is just an excuse to lead the characters from one poker table to the next."